dorgonman/HorizonUIPluginDemo/readme.md

 - NEW: Implement DialogueStyleInfo as Blueprintable UObject: Now you can management all HorizonDialogueSegmentInfoStyle in one or more BP class and apply to all HorizonDialogueMsgTextBlock.
 - FIX: Crash when  tried add a new style and set its color.
 - FIX: Should ignore space at end of line for TextOverflowWarpNormal.(Empty new line bug)
+- FIX: Duplicate HorizonDialogueMsgTextBlock crash bug
+- FIX: LineWidth when adjust widget anchor

 *4.17.0
 - UPDATE: update to engine 4.17.0, and plugin's VersionName will also follow engine's version.
 - FIX: DialogueMsgSpeed crash when set the value to 0
 - NEW: implement UHorizonDialogueMsgTextBlock::SetTextAndRebuildDialogue for Blueprints user, please use this method instead of SetText if you want to change Dialogue text at runtime.
 - NEW: implement UHorizonFlipbookWidget::SetFlipbookSource for blueprints user, now you can adjust FlipbookSource UV and Size in blueprint.
 - *NEW: implement HorizonDialogueTextOverflowWarpMethod for UHorizonDialogueMsgTextBlock.
 You will be able to select "Normal" or "BreakAll" method, by default, plugin will change default warp method from BreakAll to Normal.
 Normal Warp method means if the word overflow current line width(for both CJK or non-CJK), it will try move to next line and use BreakAll rule in next line.
 BreakAll method is plugin's previously implementation, the word will break at any character when text overflow occur.
 *1.3.0
 - UPDATE: update to engine 4.16
 - NEW: implement StartDialogue and StopDialogue for HorizonDialogueMsgTextBlock